 Have questions?
 Call us now at 475-277-1600 for a Free Case Evaluation.

 The harassing company pays our fees.

+They’re legit.
 According to the Better Business Bureau (BBB), Delivery Financial Services is a debt collection agency founded and incorporated in 2001.
 The BBB established a profile page for DFS in 2004.
 DFS is listed as a collection agency serving primarily the state of Arizona.
-Buzzfile estimates DFS’ size of its headquarters staff at approximately less than 10 employees.
+Buzzfile estimates Delivery Financial Services’ size of its headquarters staff at approximately 5 employees.

 According to its website, “DFS believes strongly in its motto of “mediation, not confrontation” and it is reflected in our professional manner, tone on the telephone and ability to get issues resolved. ” DFS goes on to state that it committed to “understanding the need for taking a sensitive approach to public relations, to maintain a positive and constructive approach to collections, to demonstrate a “helping hand” attitude when it is called for, and to always maintain a professional attitude while collecting delinquent accounts.”